2025 update on $\varepsilon_K$ in the Standard Model with lattice QCD inputs: Introduction

-In order to evaluate $\epsK$ directly from the SM, we need to know $18 \sim 20$ input parameters \cite{Bailey:2015tba}.
-Out of them, we can, in principle, obtain 9 input parameters from lattice QCD: $\BK$, $\Vcb$, $\xi_0$, $\xi_2$, $\xi_\text{LD}$, $\Vus$, $\Vud$, $m_c(m_c)$, and $F_K$.\footnote{ Here $\xi_0$ and $\xi_2$ are redundant.
+A complete SM prediction of $\epsK$ requires knowledge of approximately 18–20 input parameters \cite{Bailey:2015tba}, of which nine can, in principle, be determined using lattice QCD: $\BK$, $\Vcb$, $\xi_0$, $\xi_2$, $\xi_\text{LD}$, $\Vus$, $\Vud$, $m_c(m_c)$, and $F_K$.\footnote{ Here $\xi_0$ and $\xi_2$ are redundant.
 We need to know only $\xi_0$, but it is possible to obtain $\xi_0$ from $\xi_2$ using $\eps'/\eps$.
 For more details, refer to Subsection \ref{ssec:xi0}. }\footnote{ Here $\Vus$ and $\Vud$ are redundant.
 We need to know only the ratio $r = \Vus/\Vud$.
-For more details, refer to Subsection \ref{ssec:wp}.} Recently lattice QCD has made such remarkable progress in calculating $\BK$ that its error is only 1.2\% at present \cite{FlavourLatticeAveragingGroupFLAG:2024oxs}.
-At present, the largest error in theoretical calculation of $\epsK$ comes from $\Vcb$ \cite{Jwa:2024xjq}.
+For more details, refer to Subsection \ref{ssec:wp}.} Among these, $\BK$ is now known with remarkable precision (1.2\% uncertainty) thanks to recent progress in lattice calculations \cite{ FlavourLatticeAveragingGroupFLAG:2024oxs}.
+However, the dominant theoretical uncertainty in $\epsK$ arises from $\Vcb$ \cite{Jwa:2024xjq}.

-When we use the traditional method for $\eta_i$ of $c-t$ unitarity in the master formula for $\epsK$, a subdominant error in calculation of $|\epsK|$ comes from $\eta_{ct}$, and $\eta_{cc}$, which is calculated to NNLO in perturbation theory \cite{Bailey:2015tba, Buras2013:EurPhysJC.73.2560, Brod2011:PhysRevLett.108.121801}.
-Recently the Brod-Gorbahn-Stamou (BGS) method for $\eta_i$ of $u-t$ unitarity was reported in Ref.~\cite{ Brod:2019rzc}.
-The subdominant error from $\eta_i$ can be alleviated by adopting the $u-t$ unitarity.
-For more details, refer to Ref.~\cite{ Brod:2019rzc} and Section \ref{ssec:BGS}.
+Traditionally, the short-distance QCD corrections ($\eta_i$) entering the master formula for $\epsK$ are evaluated assuming the charm–top ($c–t$) unitarity relation, with subdominant uncertainties arising from $\eta_{ct}$ and $\eta_{cc}$, both known at next-to-next-to-leading order (NNLO) in perturbation theory \cite{ Bailey:2015tba, Buras2013:EurPhysJC.73.2560, Brod2011:PhysRevLett.108.121801}.
+More recently, Brod, Gorbahn, and Stamou (BGS) proposed an alternative formulation based on the up–top ($u–t$) unitarity relation \cite{ Brod:2019rzc}, which can potentially reduce these subdominant uncertainties.
+For a pedagogical discussion of these approaches, see Ref.~\cite{ FlavourLatticeAveragingGroupFLAG:2024oxs}.